amira-ahmed2/amira-ahmed2/README.md

  A passionate frontend developer from Egypt

-🌱 I’m currently learning Angular
+🌱 I’m currently learning Angular and tailwindcss

 📫 How to reach amiraamin166@gmail.com